 While you’re at it, be sure to keep things concise and to the point — your viewers don’t want to sit through a long introduction (15 seconds) before getting to the good stuff.

-• A clear structure: A compelling story should have a beginning, middle, and end.
-Start with an attention-grabbing opening that sets the scene and draws the viewer in.
-Then, build the middle of your story with details that create suspense, emotion, or tension—end by bringing your story to a satisfying conclusion that leaves the viewer feeling fulfilled or inspired.
+A compelling story has a beginning, middle, and end.
+Start with an attention-grabbing opening to draw viewers in.
+Build suspense, emotion, or tension in the middle, and finish with a satisfying conclusion that leaves your audience fulfilled or inspired.

 Here is an excellent story-driven video we’ve produced, for example.